eastlaw13/MeTU-MobileViT-based-U-Net-architecture/README.md

 We evaluated MeTU on both rigid urban scenes (Cityscapes) and non-rigid general objects (PASCAL VOC 2012) at a `512x1024` resolution.

-We evaluated MeTU on both rigid urban scenes (Cityscapes) and non-rigid general objects (PASCAL VOC 2012) at a `512x1024` resolution.

 ### 2.1.
 Urban Scene Segmentation (Cityscapes)